Parsing and Selecting Columns

 from the component browser.

-argument and choose the required columns from the dropdowns under each.
+Choose the required columns from the column dropdown list.
 The select_columns

 By default, the columns will be in the same order as the source table.
 Choose True